ScottW514/terraform-provider-datapower/docs/data-sources/message_content_filters.md

 - `http_value` (String) Enter the explicit, literal string value for the HTTP header field.
 Wildcards are not supported.
 Available for HTTP header-based filters.
 - `type` (String) Select the type of the message content filter.
   - Choices: `http`, `xpath`
-- `x_path_expression` (String) Enter the XPath expression or use the builder to define the XPath expression that is used to evaluate the messages to obtain the XPath value.
+- `xpath_expression` (String) Enter the XPath expression or use the builder to define the XPath expression that is used to evaluate the messages to obtain the XPath value.
 Available for XPath-based filters.
-- `x_path_value` (String) Enter the contents of the element for the XPath expression.
+- `xpath_value` (String) Enter the contents of the element for the XPath expression.
 Available for XPath-based filters.